Long spin coherence times in the ground state and an optically excited state of $^{167}$Er$^{3+}$:Y$_2$SiO$_5$ at zero

-The main limit to the coherence time in our experiments is the magnetic field fluctuation from Er-Er flip-flops.
-The large magnetic field and low operating temperature aided in obtaining the long coherence time in \cite{rancic2018} by freezing the Er spins.
-Our results also show this dependence on temperature.
+The main limit to the coherence times in our experiments is the magnetic field fluctuations from $^{167}$Er$^{3+}$-$^{167}$Er$^{3+}$ flip-flops.
+In Ref.~\cite{rancic2018}, the large field and low temperature helped to obtain the long coherence time by freezing the Er spins.
 Decreasing the concentration of Er$^{3+}$ ions can also reduce the number of Er-Er flip-flops \cite{bottger2006c}.
-In the case of the coherent Raman beat analysis on the transitions at 879.4 MHz, decreasing the Er$^{3+}$ ion concentration by a factor of 5 resulted in an increase in sub level coherence by approximately a factor of 4 \cite{hashimoto2016a}.
-In our case, reducing the Er$^{3+}$ ion concentration by a factor of 5 could result in an increase in coherence time by a factor of 25 \cite{rakonjac2016}.
+In a previously reported measurement on transitions A using coherent Raman beats \cite{hashimoto2016a}, reducing the Er$^{3+}$ ion concentration by a factor of 5 resulted in an increase in coherence time by approximately a factor of 4.